This page was most recently updated on May 8th, 2025

 Medallion.

-The Co-Chairs of the Council of Regents as part of the Board of Advisors with the guidance of the Council of Regents shall purchase an un-engraved medallion.
+The Co-Chairs of the Council of Regents, as part of the Board of Advisors, with the guidance of the Council of Regents, shall purchase an unengraved medallion.
 The medallion shall be engraved upon successful completion of the Monarch’s term.
 The size shall be 5 to 7 inches in diameter.
-The medallion is to be worn for all official walks in all realms and at all UCPPE State Functions.
+The medallion will be worn for all official walks in all realms and at all UCPPE State Functions.

 Ring.

-The Co-Chairs of the Council of Regents as part of the Board of Advisors with the guidance of the Council of Regents shall purchase a Ring silver in design with a crown in the center of the setting to be presented at the coronation completing their reign.
-The ring shall be engraved with title and number.
+The Co-Chairs of the Council of Regents, as part of the Board of Advisors, with the guidance of the Council of Regents, shall purchase a Ring silver in design with a crown in the center of the setting to be presented at the coronation, completing their reign.
+The ring shall be engraved with the title and number.

 a.
 Crown or Medallion and Ring

-The Monarch shall have a choice of a Crown or a Medaillion and Ring
+The Monarch shall have a choice of a Crown or a Medallion and Ring

 Crown.